 Can I get an Access to Work grant?

 To get an Access to Work grant your epilepsy or other health conditions must affect your ability to do your job or mean you have to pay work-related costs.
+The health condition must be likely to last a year.
 You must also be 16 or over and be working or about to start working.
+You may get a grant if you’re self-employed.
 The work must be paid.
 You cannot get an Access to Work grant for voluntary work.

 How do I apply for an Access for Work grant?